bioatlas/taxonomy-merge/README.md

 docker cp dwc-a bieindex:/data/bie/import/
 ```

-\[ Background: Solr core = running instance of a Lucene index, needed to perform indexing.
+*Some background: Solr core = running instance of a Lucene index, needed to perform indexing.
 The taxonomic index in BAS has two alternative cores, with the same schema (structure): bie and bie-offline.
 Swapping cores means to swap file pointers (inc. filename) between the cores.
-The point of this is to make it possible to perform the resource intensive and long process of taxonomy index generation offline (to produce bie-offline), so that it does not block the search functionality, before swapping it with the bie. \]
+The point of this is to make it possible to perform the resource intensive and long process of taxonomy index generation offline (to produce bie-offline), so that it does not block the search functionality, before swapping it with the bie.*

 12. Import taxonomy to bie-offline index
 Go to [Admin | BIE Web services](http://molecular.infrabas.se/bie-index/admin)
-Click *DwCA Import - Import taxon data in Darwin Core Archive form*
+<br>Click *DwCA Import - Import taxon data in Darwin Core Archive form*
-Check *Clear existing taxonomic data* to clear up old stuffs if any
+<br>Check *Clear existing taxonomic data* to clear up old stuffs if any
-Click */data/bie/import/dwc-a 	Import DwCA*
+<br>Click */data/bie/import/dwc-a 	Import DwCA*

 13. Swap cores
 In [SOLR admin](http://molecular.infrabas.se/solr/#/) , click *Core Admin* | *Swap*
-Make sure it reads *this: bie andand: bie-offline*
+<br>Make sure it reads *this: bie andand: bie-offline*
-Click *Swap Cores*
+<br>Click *Swap Cores*

 14. If needed, restart services
 ```console